 Marital Status:married, 3 children

 Head of publicly traded Swiss luxury group Richemont, which owns Cartier, Dunhill and other premium brands.
-Stock down 70% since last February.
+Stock down to 70% since last February.
 His South African holding company, Remgro, is listing its stake in British American Tobacco on the Johannesberg exchange.
 But unbundling of the BAT stake will create pressure to find investments to replace the asset, say analysts.
 His private South African investment outfit, VenFin, finalized a much-anticipated deal to acquire British rugby club Saracens.
 With family relatives, owns two of South Africa’s best-known vineyards, Rupert & Rothschild and L’Ormarins; also owns one of the country’s most exclusive golf clubs.